bluehackrafestefano/StockApp_Django-React-Docker_Project/Docker4Developers_ClassNote.md

 - Then you can execute commands on the terminal opened.

-- To delete a container;
+- To delete or remove a container;
 ```
 docker rm <container name/id>
 ```